-During the year ended 31 December 2023, the Company organized a training session for all the Directors.
-Such training session covers a wide range of relevant topics including the risk disclosure framework and updates on the recent amendments to the Listing Rule.
+During the year ended 31 December 2024, the Company organized a training session for all the Directors conducted by lawyer.
+Such training session covers a wide range of relevant topics including amendments to the Corporate Governance Code and Related Listing Rules.